 Our traveling Outreach Program aims to educate the public about avian conservation and ecology, Native American heritage pertaining to wildlife, and our facility.
-We have 17 education ambassadors that travel around the state of Oklahoma teaching children and adults of all ages about these topics.
-We have several show topics that are designed for different age groups that can be selected from our application.
-Depending on the venue, we offer shows that encompass free flight portions so the audience can observe these ambassadors in flight.
+We have 17 education ambassadors that travel throughout Oklahoma teaching children and adults about these topics.
+We offer several shows to pick from which are designed for different age groups.
+Depending on the venue, we offer shows that encompass free flight opportunities so the audience can observe these ambassadors in flight.

 Outreach requests should be booked 3-6 months in advance, as available dates book up very quickly.
 To find out about our offsite presentations, please see Policies and Outreach Information.